exowanderer/vaelstmpredictor/README.md

 ### Variational Autoencoder for both Classification and Regression of Autocorrelated Data

-This is the implementation of the Classifying VAE and Classifying VAE+LSTM models, as described in [_A Classifying Variational Autoencoder with Application to Polyphonic Music Generation_](https://arxiv.org/abs/1711.07050) by Jay A. Hennig, Akash Umakantha, and Ryan C. Williamson.
+This is the implementation of the Classifying VAE and Classifying VAE+LSTM models, as described in [_A Classifying Variational Autoencoder with Application to Polyphonic Music Generation_](https://arxiv.org/abs/1711.07050) by Jay A. Hennig, Akash Umakantha, and Ryan C. Williamson: https://mobeets.github.io/classifying-vae-lstm

 [Exowanderer](github.com/exowanderer) extended the Classifying-VAE to a Classifying-and-Regressing-VAE (i.e. a `VAEPredictor`)
 [PhilippeSaade11](github.com/philippesaade11) created the genetic algorithm to optimize the hyperparameters